 Let’s keep this as simple as possible.
 There’s three basic image types for web, each with their own set of magical advantages:

 JPEG/JPG. // This popular file type can be saved in a wide range of qualities between low and high.
 It’s a great format choice for vibrant hero images, products and photos.
+The JPEG extension also works great for large-scale pictures or background images.

 PNG. // This is the go-to format for graphics with heavy textual elements or for logos, as it preserves the original image’s quality without causing pixelation when enlarged.
 Also, this is the only format for images with a transparent background.
 PNGs are crisp and clean, but at the cost of a larger file size than most JPEGs.